 When Does Chamomile Bloom?

-Chamomile seeds can be scattered over almost any bare soil and within a week or two the seeds will germinate and new plants will sprout up.
-In fact, chamomile grows so quickly and easily from seed that one chamomile plant can quickly turn in to hundreds of chamomile plants.
+Chamomile seeds can be scattered over almost any bare soil and within a week or two the seeds will germinate, and new plants will sprout up.
+In fact, chamomile grows so quickly and easily from seed that one chamomile plant can quickly turn into hundreds of chamomile plants.
 Chamomile plants have such a tendency to self-sow that they may even pop up in the cracks of sidewalks.

-In 6-10 weeks after germination, chamomile plants will generally be in full bloom and continue to produce new blooms right up until frost covers the area.
+In six to ten weeks after germination, chamomile plants will generally be in full bloom and continue to produce new blooms right up until frost covers the area.
 These blooms are harvested throughout the growing season for healing and relaxing teas, or to be used for skin and hair care.
 Many gardeners will leave a few blooms on the plant to produce new seed for future plants in the garden.

 However, if your chamomile is not flowering, you won’t have much to use in herbal remedies and the plant won’t produce seed.
 While all parts of chamomile plants contain the plant’s beneficial essential oil, it is most concentrated in the flowers.
 These flowers are the main part of the plant used for herbal remedies and beauty care.